nup002/Mathboard/readme.md

 build environment for QMK.
 This is not very difficult if you follow the [guide](https://docs.qmk.fm/#/newbs_getting_started).
 Once you've got the build environment set up, use the QMK CLI to navigate to the `/firmware` and type `make`.

+## Licenses
+The Mathboard firmware is licensed under the GNU General Public License v3.
+The Mathboard hardware is licensed under CERN-OHL-S v2.
+This includes the PCB design files, case design files, and the keycap decals.
+As an individual you are free to make your own Mathboard, or to modify it, as long as these licenses are respected.